Advice for Probability Graduate Students

 - 10th World Congress in Probability and Statistics

 - Harvard’s Guide to Graduate Study in Math.

 - Interview with AMS incoming president Ken Ribet; see the part about mathematicians in the private sector.

 - An Algorithm for Discovery in science and math.

-- Jobs in Industry, from the point of view of Statistics.
+- Jobs at Companies, from the point of view of Statistics.

 - Mumford The Dawning of the Age of Stochasticity

 - Thurston, On Proof and Progress in Mathematics

 - Atiyah, The Evolution of Mathematics in the 20th Century

 - The Best Site – check it daily!